simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 ## Guidelines for Access Point Placement

-Now that we have a good understanding of **wireless interference** and the different types of **wireless radios**, let's explore the best practices for placing access points.
+Now that we have a good understanding of **wireless interference** and the different types of **wireless radios**, here's a look at the best practices for placing access points.
 The placement guidelines may vary depending on the layout of your space.
 We will discuss access point placement in rectangle-style homes and multi-story buildings separately.

 ### How to Place Access Points in a Rectangle or Square Styled Home